Guernsey County, Ohio

 - 2003 - The Cambridge Glass Museum opened, showcasing the history of the glass industry in the region.

-This timeline provides a condensed summary of the historical journey of Guernsey County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Guernsey County, Ohio.